lherzolite2024/lherzolite2024.github.io/lherzolite_website_src.md

 > TODO

 TODO.
 We will operate a first-come first-served policy.
-Excursion fees include lunch, dinner and accommodation.
+Excursion fees include transport to the Geopark, lunch, dinner and accommodation.

 ### Cancellation policy